malerie-earle/Portfolio/README.md

 <h4>
   Interests: <br />

+  Public Speaking:<br />
-  Public Speaking - I have made many speeches on various topics such as holiday assemblies, speak offs, various business events, social justice topics, and many more. <br />
+  I have made many speeches on various topics such as holiday assemblies, speak offs, various business events, social justice topics, and many more. <br />

+  Video/PowerPoint Presentations:<br />
-  Video/PowerPoint Presentations - I have created and presented many multimedia presentations for family events, school assignments, weddings, charity fundraisers, etc.. <br />
+  I have created and presented many multimedia presentations for family events, school assignments, weddings, charity fundraisers, etc.. <br />

+  Philanthropy:<br />
-  Philanthropy - I have been involved with many charities including VOCM Happy Tree Toy Drive, Food Banks, World Vision, MADD, War Child, Status of Women's Centre, Gathering Place, <br />
-      SPCA, Salvation Army, Planned Parenthood, Red Cross, and more.
-I was President of our Youth Action group in High School where we had many events and donated the money to <br />
+  I have been involved with many charities including VOCM Happy Tree Toy Drive, Food Banks, World Vision, MADD, War Child, Status of Women's Centre, Gathering Place, SPCA, Salvation Army, Planned Parenthood, Red Cross, and more.
+I was President of our Youth Action group in High School where we had many events and donated the money to various charities. <br />
-      various charities. <br />
 </h4>